The College Board Advanced Placement™ Computer Science-Principles Summer Institute: Mr. John Meinzen

 • Course & Exam Description :

-• Which programming blocks are being used in part (A)?
+• Which programming blocks are being used in Solution (A) OF QUESTION 3?

 answers